 107.1 Submittal documents.
-Plans, specifications, engineering calculations, diagrams, soil investigation reports, special inspection, and structural observation programs, and other data shall constitute the submittal documents and shall be submitted in one or more sets with each application for a permit.
+Plans, specifications, engineering calculations, diagrams, soil investigation reports, special inspection, and structural observation programs, and other data shall constitute the submittal documents and shall be submitted in one or more sets with each application for a permitelectronically, except where specifically allowed by the Building Official to be submitted in paper format.
 When such plans are not prepared by an architect or engineer, the Building Official may require the applicant submitting such plans or other data to demonstrate that state law does not require that the plans be prepared by a licensed architect or engineer.
 The Building Official may require plans, computations and specifications to be prepared and designed by an engineer or architect licensed by the state to practice as such even if not required by state law.